Date: 23 May 2014. How to Access Galley

 what I had on hand, I fashioned a shelf.
 One of these days

-I'll fancy it up, but in the meantime I've got food on the upper
+I shall fancy it up.
+In the meantime I have food on the upper

 shelf and the lower has cleaning supplies, lantern oil, electric